top of page

 ADHD Treatment

 Treatment for ADHD symptoms typically involves medications, education, and development of skills to help with executive functioning such as organization and prioritization.
-The more of these things you do, the more effectively you will improve symptoms.
-There is no cure for ADHD, so it is important to note that treatment will improve but not cure the symptoms associated with this disorder.
+The more of these things you do, the more effectively you will improve symptoms in the long term.
+While there’s no cure for ADHD, there are many ways to manage it effectively.

 Medications